 In our Casa grade, Hickory will contain color variation and knots up to 1-1/2” in diameter, along with other occasional character marks.
 Small open holes up to 1/4” in diameter are also allowed.
 We do not allow any edge defect.
 The grey sap stain often associated with Hickory is also not allowed in this grade

 Casa grade Hickory results in a floor with beautiful contrasting tones, and sound defect requiring very little fill.
-Lengths of planks vary from 1’ to 10’, with an average of about 5’.
+Lengths of planks vary from 1’ to 10’, with an average of 5’.

 Hacienda Grade Hickory